doctrine/data-fixtures/UPGRADE.md

 You need PHP 8.1 or newer to use this library.

+## Loggers have to implement the PSR-3 contracts

+* Passing a callable to `AbstractExecutor::setLogger()` is not possible anymore, pass a PSR-3 logger instead.
+* The method `AbstractExecutor::log()` has been removed without replacement.

+## Specifying the class is mandatory when loading references

 For the following method, the `class` param is now mandatory:
 - `AbstractFixture::getReference`
 - `AbstractFixture::hasReference`